P. Kalinga Rao

 Pandeshwara Kalinga Rao (1914 – 21 September 1981) was an Indian Bhavageete and Sugama Sangeetha singer and composer in the Kannada language.

 Biography

 Kalinga Rao was married to Meenakshamma (d.
 2015).
-The had four children together: Prema, Vasanth, Sharath and Santosh.
+They had four children together: Prema, Vasanth, Sharath and Santosh.
 Rao was a primary school drop-out.
 But his knowledge of six languages was near scholarly.

 Pioneer of light music

 He popularised the Kannada Bhavageete, a form of music that derives lyrics from popular poetry and devotional works.

 Rao is widely regarded as the pioneer of the Kannada sugama sangeeta genre.
 He was active for three decades from 1950 and thankfully almost all of his tunes were recorded either by the gramophone companies or All India Radio.
 Kalinga Rao began his musical life in the era of the 78 rpm gramophone record, and the three-minute discs took his music to audiences all over Karnataka.
 He was also a rage on radio, and started a musical counter culture that could take on expensively produced film songs.

 Poets Kuvempu, Bendre, and K S Narasimha Swamy were writing inspired lyrics that would soon turn into classics, and Kalinga Rao was instrumental in composing tunes for them.
 He also sang Purandaradasa and folk songs, emerging as a complete practitioner of Kannada music.
 Kalinga Rao used the medium of music more as a promoter of poems of great Kannada poets such as Kuvempu, D. R. Bendre and Gopalakrishna Adiga than as a performer unlike professional musicians.
 It was not the music, but the words of these poets which sought importance in his compositions.